After-Shock/Cloudbox-wiki/First-Time-Install:-PlexPy-(Tautulli).md

     ![](https://i.imgur.com/iX6G2ca.png)

 1. Click "Plex Media Server" on the left.
 Click "Show Advanced" at the top.
 Under "Logs Folder", type in `/logs`.
 Now you can click `Save`.
+Also verify 'Use SSL' and 'Remote Server` are unchecked.

     ![](https://i.imgur.com/Z1Vfi8U.png)